A birthday is the anniversary of the date of a person's birth. Some religions interpret their scriptures to discourage celebrating birthdays.

 People should give because they want to, not because they have to.
 The concepts of an "obligatory gift", "obligatory card", and "obligatory phone call" feel more like a tax than a gift, and the stress associated with affording and selecting gifts ruins birthdays and Christmas just as it ruins Father's Day, and this sense of obligation is a good way to remind people in the working class how poor they are.

-Warner/Chappell Music claims copyright in the song most commonly sung at birthday parties in the United States.
-Producers of films not willing to pay Warner's high royalty have to either substitute other songs (commonly "For He's a Jolly Good Fellow" for a male's birthday, or "Bück dich" for the mondegreen if Rammstein's label doesn't make you bend over as much) or put the film in a culture without birthday celebrations.
+For years, Warner/Chappell Music claimed copyright in the lyrics of the song most commonly sung at birthday parties in the United States.
+Until September 2015, when Judge George H. King ruled this copyright invalid, producers of films not willing to pay Warner's high royalty had to either substitute other songs (commonly "For He's a Jolly Good Fellow" for a male's birthday, or "Bück dich" for the mondegreen if Rammstein's label doesn't make you bend over as much) or put the film in a culture without birthday celebrations.

 One school district has even banned standardized reading comprehension tests from mentioning birthdays in the stories given to students.
 Perhaps the reasoning is that the mention of birthdays might call to mind what "other people do": profligate spending, beheadings without due process, and holding back giving, and those associations might distract the test taker from the reading comprehension issue being tested.
 But Cracked columnist Ian Fortey has called this ban part of the "pussification" of the public school system.